NashTech-Labs/Download_github_package_powershell/README.md

 # Download_github_package_powershell
-Downloading the github package from the github through the powershell script.
-We can download any version or latest version of github
+Download the package from GitHub through the Powershell script.
+We can download any version or the latest version of GitHub.

 ### Usage
 To use this template, follow these steps: